6 CRR-NY 44.2NY-CRR

 (2) Each buoy or marker attached to a crab pot or trap shall be of a distinctive color contrasting sufficiently with the background water color to be visible in daylight for a minimum distance of 100 feet.
 The number, including any letters, assigned the holder of a crab permit for the current year at the time he or she obtains a crab permit shall be painted or otherwise affixed on each buoy or marker in a contrasting color, or branded on each buoy or marker, in clearly visible characters.
 The same color or combination of colors shall be used on all buoys or markers bearing the same permit number.
 In addition, all crab pot buoys shall be marked with fluorescent or reflective paint, tape, or other reflective material or reflectors.

-(4) Blue crab pots shall not be placed within 25 feet of designated navigation channels, and all floating buoys or identification markers and lines attached to such pots shall remain outside designated navigation channels at all times, except that:
+(4) Crab pots shall not be placed within 25 feet of designated navigation channels, and all floating buoys or identification markers and lines attached to such pots shall remain outside designated navigation channels at all times, except that:

-(i) blue crab pots which are directly attached to the shoreline or a bulkhead may be placed within 25 feet of a designated navigation channel provided that neither the pot nor any attached lines or markers are within such channel; and
+(i) Crab pots which are directly attached to the shoreline or a bulkhead may be placed within 25 feet of a designated navigation channel provided that neither the pot nor any attached lines or markers are within such channel; and

-(ii) blue crab pots or traps that are affixed to a vessel with at least one person aboard may be placed within 25 feet of a designated navigation channel.
+(ii) Crab pots or traps that are affixed to a vessel with at least one person aboard may be placed within 25 feet of a designated navigation channel.

 (5) Violations of any provision of this Part shall subject the violator to the penalties fixed by the Environmental Conservation Law and may result in the suspension or revocation of any crab permit.

-(c) Construction of escape panels in blue crab pots or traps.
+(c) Construction of escape panels in crab pots or traps.

-(1) Effective January 1, 2007, blue crab pots or traps made of any material other than untreated natural wood shall contain on a side of the pot, but not the bottom, an escape panel, which when open, will provide an unobstructed oval or rectangular opening of not less than six and one half inches by five inches in length and height.
+(1) Crab pots or traps made of any material other than untreated natural wood shall contain on a side of the pot, but not the bottom, an escape panel, which when open, will provide an unobstructed oval or rectangular opening of not less than six by four inches in length and height.
 If this panel is constructed of wood, it shall be untreated natural wood not more than three-eighths of an inch thick.
 If the panel is constructed of any material other than untreated natural wood, it shall be hinged to open.
 The panel shall be hinged in such a manner that upon degradation of the material keeping the panel closed, the panel is released to produce an opening which is not blocked or otherwise obstructed by the panel material.
 Hinged panels shall be held in the closed position with either untreated, uncoated ferrous wire not more than three thirty-seconds of an inch in diameter or an untreated natural fiber such as cotton, sisal, hemp or manila not more than three-sixteenths of an inch in diameter.
-If the pot or trap is constructed of nylon, prolypropylene, or any other synthetic fiber mesh netting placed over the frame, the escape panel may be made by having a section of the mesh netting on the outside of the parlor section comprised of an untreated natural fiber which when rotten out or deteriorated will leave an opening of at least the size specified for an escape panel in this subdivision.
+The door or the side panel (which makes up the door) may serve as the escape panel if the door or side panel (which makes up the door), including any latching mechanism for the door, is fastened to the pot with the degradable materials listed above.
+At least three sides of the door or side panel must be unattached when the material degrades.
+If the pot or trap is constructed of nylon, polypropylene, or any other synthetic fiber mesh netting placed over the frame, the escape panel may be made by having a section of the mesh netting on the outside of the parlor section comprised of an untreated natural fiber which when rotten out or deteriorated will leave an opening of at least the size specified for an escape panel in this subdivision.

 (d) Use of terrapin excluder devices in blue crab pots or traps.

-(2) The terrapin excluder device, as defined in paragraph (a)(3) of this section, shall be securely fastened inside each funnel to effectively reduce the size of the funnel opening to no larger than six inches wide and two inches high.
+(2) The terrapin excluder device, as defined in paragraph (a)(3) of this section, shall be securely fastened inside each funnel to effectively reduce the size of the funnel opening to no larger than four and three-quarters inches wide and one and three-quarters inches high.

-After June 1, 2006, no person shall possess or land any blue crab (“Callinectes sapidus”) with a carapace width less than four and one half inches in length for hard shell blue crabs, three and one half inches in length for soft shall blue crabs, and three inches in length for peeler or shedder blue crabs.
+No person shall possess or land any blue crab (Callinectes sapidus) with a carapace width less than four and one half inches in length for hard shell blue crabs, three and one half inches in length for soft shall blue crabs, and three inches in length for peeler or shedder blue crabs.

 6 CRR-NY 44.2